Data Centers in Grand Rapids

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in the Grand Rapids area typically range from $0.09 to $0.11 per kWh, as of September 2025.
-This competitive pricing structure provides a significant advantage for managing the high operational costs associated with dense compute and storage environments.
-The state's energy mix includes 11% renewables.
+Average Cost Of Power: Industrial electricity rates in the Grand Rapids area typically range from $0.09 to $0.11 per kWh as of September 2025.
+This competitive pricing helps control operational expenditures for high-density deployments.
+The state's power mix includes 11% renewables, with wind power making up a significant portion.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Grand Rapids are positioned to serve the city’s diverse economy, which includes advanced manufacturing, healthcare, and information technology.
-This proximity enables low-latency performance for local and regional businesses requiring real-time data processing.
+Proximity To Key Business Districts: Data centers in Grand Rapids are strategically located to serve Michigan's strong manufacturing, healthcare, and technology sectors.
+This proximity enables low-latency connectivity for local enterprise and industrial applications.

-Tax Advantage For Data Centers: Michigan offers compelling tax incentives that directly lower the cost of building and equipping a data center.
-The state provides a sales and use tax exemption on qualified data center equipment, which significantly reduces the capital expenditure required for new deployments or hardware refreshes.
+Tax Advantage For Data Centers: Michigan offers significant financial incentives that lower the total cost of ownership for data center operators.
+A sales and use tax exemption on qualified data center equipment directly reduces capital expenditures on new builds and technology refreshes.

 Natural Disaster Risk